 5.2.1.
 General Remarks

 141. This template requests information on positions (all/net and long/short) and the related own funds requirements for the specific risk component of position risk in securitisations/ re-securitisations held in the trading book (not eligible for correlation trading portfolio) under the standardised approach.
-Securitisations held in the trading book, the own funds requirement for specific risk of which is determined based on Regulation (EU) No 575/2013 as amended by Regulation (EU) 2017/2401, i.e where the own funds requirement is calculated in accordance with the revised securitisation framework, shall not be reported in this template, but only in template C 02.00.
-Equally, securitisation positions which are subject to a 1250% risk weight in accordance with the amended CRR and which are deducted from CET1 in accordance with Article 36(1) point (k) (ii) of the amended CRR, shall not be reported in this template, but only in template C 01.00.

-141a.
-For the purposes of this template, all references to the Articles of Part Three, Title II, chapter 5 of Regulation (EU) No 575/2013 and Article 337 CRR shall be read as references to Regulation (EU) No 575/2013 in the version applicable on 31 December 2018.

 142. The MKR SA SEC template determines the own funds requirement only for the specific risk of securitisation positions according to Articles 335 in connection with 337 CRR.
 If securitisation positions of the trading book are hedged by credit derivatives, Articles 346 and 347 CRR apply.
 There is only one template for all positions of the trading book, irrespective of the fact whether the institution uses the Standardised Approach or the Internal Ratings Based Approach to determine the risk weight for each of the positions according to Part Three Title II Chapter 5 of CRR.
 The reporting of the own funds requirements of the general risk of these positions is conducted in the MKR SA TDI or the MKR IM template.

-143. Positions which receive a risk weight of 1.250% can alternatively be deducted from CET1 (see 243(1) point (b), 244(1) point (b) and 258 of CRR).
+143. Positions which receive a risk weight of 1.250% can alternatively be deducted from CET1 (see Articles 244(1) point (b), 245(1) point (b) and 253 of CRR).
 If this is the case, those positions have to be reported in row 460 of CA1.

 5.2.2.
 Instructions concerning specific positions